TheNilesh/bully/Bully/README.md

 Here procList.txt is the name of file having list of processes, and 2 is index of current process details into list of processes.

+When process wants to enter a critical section in shared memory, it must request to the coordinator.
+Using command `CRTC` user can initiate request, which then initiates election process if coordinator is down.

 Algorithm
 ============================
 Adapted from Distributed Operating Systems, by Pradeep K. Sinha